-The responsibilities of the Clerk of Courts includes:
+The responsibilities of the Clerk of Superior and State Courts includes:

 Fine collection and disbursement